 What is Ash Wednesday?

-Ash Wednesday is the first day of Lent.
+In 2023, like in every year, Ash Wednesday is the first day of the liturgical season of Lent.
 It always falls six and half weeks before Easter, beginning the Lenten season of preparation for Christ’s Resurrection on Easter Sunday.

 Ash Wednesday dates back to the 11th century.
 Yet, the tradition of receiving ashes has even earlier roots — to the ancient Hebrew custom of clothing oneself in sackcloth and dusting oneself with ashes as a sign of penance.